ietf-wg-cellar/matroska-specification/cellar-tags/tagging.md

 When a `TargetTypeValue` level doesn't exist it **MUST NOT** be specified in the files, so that the "TOTAL_PARTS" and "PART_NUMBER" elements match the same levels.

-Here is an example of an audio record with 2 tracks in a single file, corresponding to [@?DaFunk].
+Here is an example of an audio record with 2 tracks in a single file.
+The name of the record is also the name of the first track "Main Title".
 There is one `Tag` element for the record, and one `Tag` element per track on the record.
 Each track is identified by a chapter.